 Individuals are responsible for knowing and following Johns Hopkins University policies about conflicts of commitment, conflicts of interest, and related matters.
 The greatest concern surrounds human research and studies for FDA approval of a drug or device.
 In these cases, approvals may be necessary from the Institutional Review Board and/or the Johns Hopkins University School of Medicine Data Trust.
-Relevant policies and The Johns Hopkins University and Johns Hopkins Health System Policy on Institutional COI are located at web.jhu.edu/conflict\of\interest/JHU\Policies.
+Relevant policies and The Johns Hopkins University and Johns Hopkins Health System Policy on Institutional COI are located at outsideinterests.jhu.edu.